-c.
-The quantities of alcoholic beverages in retail and wholesale sales occupancies shall not be limited providing the liquids are packaged in individual containers not exceeding 1.3 gallons.
-In retail and wholesale sales occupancies, the quantities of medicines, foodstuff or consumer products and cosmetics containing not more than 50 percent by volume of water-miscible liquids with the remainder of the solutions not being flammable shall not be limited, provided that such materials are packaged in individual containers not exceeding 1.3 gallons.
+6. In aggregate quality in the area solve solve to individual containers not solve go and solve solve the quantities of alcohole betwarges in retail and wholesale sales occupancies shall not be limited providing the liquids are packaged in individual containers not exceeding 1.3 gallons.
+In retail and wholesale sales occupancies the quantities of alcohole betwarges in retail and wholesale sales occupancies shall not be limited, provided that such materials and constitutes of alcohole of the quantities shall not be limited, provided that such materials are packaged in individual containers not exceeding 1.3 gallons.
+In retail and wholesale sales occupancies the quantities shall be increased to percent by volume of water-miscible liquids with the remainder of the solutions not being flammable shall not be limited, provided that such materials are packaged in individual containers not exceeding 1.3 gallons.
+It is a solution of the solutions for the solutions for the solution of the solution